 Satellite Exports.
 There have been debates about U.S. policy using satellite exports to gain China's cooperation in missile nonproliferation.
 Since 1988, the policy of granting licenses to export satellites to China as well as Presidential waivers of post-Tiananmen sanctions (Section 902 of P.L.
 101-246) have allowed satellites to be exported for launch by China Great Wall Industry Corp. (the same company sanctioned for missile proliferation) and - increasingly - for China's own use.
 In the Clinton Administration, the National Security Council, in a reported Secret memo on bilateral talks leading up to the 1998 summit (dated March 12, 1998, and printed in the March 23, 1998 Washington Times), proposed to expand space cooperation, increase the number of satellite launches, issue a blanket Presidential waiver of sanctions, and support China's membership in the MTCR - in return for PRC missile export controls.
-On November 21, 2000, the State Department said it would waive sanctions as well as resume processing - not necessarily approving - licenses (suspended in February 2000) to export satellites to China and discuss an extension of the bilateral space launch agreement (expired at the end of 2001), in return for another PRC promise on missile nonproliferation.
+On November 21, 2000, the State Department said it would waive sanctions as well as resume processing - not necessarily approving -

+licenses (suspended in February 2000) to export satellites to China and discuss an extension of the bilateral space launch agreement (expired at the end of 2001), in return for another PRC promise on missile nonproliferation.
 However, on September 1, 2001, the State Department imposed sanctions on a PRC company, the China Metallurgical Equipment Corporation (CMEC), for proliferation of missile technology to Pakistan, denying satellite exports to China.
-(See CRS Report 98-485, China: Possible Missile Technology Transfers From U.S. Satellite Export Policy - Actions and Chronology, by Shirley Kan.)
+The last Presidential waiver for satellite exports to China was issued in February 1998.
+(See CRS Report 98-485, China: Possible Missile Technology Transfers Under U.S. Satellite Export Policy - Actions and Chronology, by Shirley Kan.)

 Sanctions.
-Policy debates concerning PRC technology transfers have often centered on the question of whether to impose unilateral sanctions under U.S. laws, to enact new legislation to require sanctions or reports, or to integrate the multiple laws.
+Policy debates concerning PRC technology transfers have often centered on the questions of whether to impose unilateral sanctions under U.S. laws, to enact new legislation to tighten mandates for sanctions or reports, or to integrate the multiple laws.
+Also, there have been the issues of whether to target the PRC government or PRC "entities" (usually defense industrial organizations, like CPMIEC or NORINCO) and whether the PRC government lacks the will or the capability to enforce its stated nonproliferation policy.
 While certain PRC transfers may not violate any international treaties, sanctions may be required under U.S. laws that Congress passed to set U.S. nonproliferation policy and shore up nonproliferation treaties and standards.
-These laws, as amended, include: the Arms Export Control Act (AECA), Export Administration Act (EAA), Iran-Iraq Arms Nonproliferation Act of 1992, and Iran Nonproliferation Act of 2000.
+These laws, as amended, include: the Arms Export Control Act (AECA), Export Administration Act of 2000.
 (On legislation requiring sanctions to address weapons proliferation, see CRS Report RL31502, Nuclear, Biological, Chemical, and Missile Proliferation Sanctions: Selected Current Law, by Dianne Rennack.)

 Underlying the question of whether sanctions should be used are disagreements about the most effective approach for curbing dangerous PRC sales and promoting U.S. interests and leadership.
 Some argue that a cooperative approach, rather than sanctions, is more effective.
-Others say that current sanctions are not effective in countering the PRC's proliferation practices (especially with certain entities being repeatedly sanctioned, negligible penalties, and sanctions targeting companies and not the government) and that legislation requiring sanctions should be toughened.
+Others say that current sanctions are not effective in countering the PRC's proliferation practices (especially with certain entities being repeatedly sanctioned, negligible penalties, and sanctions targeting companies but not the government) and that legislation requiring sanctions should be toughened.
 Still others say current sanctions serve to stress the problem in certain countries, signal U.S. resolve, and shore up credibility on this important security issue.